python-attrs/attrs/docs/examples.rst

    >>> i1 == i2
    False

-If you're still not convinced, that Python + ``attrs`` is the better Clojure, maybe immutable classes can change your mind:
+If you're still not convinced that Python + ``attrs`` is the better Clojure, maybe immutable-ish classes can change your mind:

 .. doctest::